Skip to main content

 Protecting Yourself

-If a radiation emergency occurs, you can take actions to protect yourself, your loved ones and your pets: Get Inside, Stay Inside and Stay Tuned.
+During a radiation emergency, you can take actions to protect yourself, your loved ones and your pets: Get Inside, Stay Inside and Stay Tuned.
 Follow the advice of emergency responders and officials.

 Get Inside